 Perros Project founders Courtney Dillard & Matt Webber reunited in June 2010 with Lola and her new caretakers Sondra & Berry.

-Lola was a friendly black lab mix with a serious leg infection who followed them on the beach one afternoon and made a lasting impression with her big brown eyes and painful limp.
-When Courtney & Matt decided to return to the region two & half months later – they wondered if Lola would still be there and vowed to help the black lab if she could be found.
+Lola was a friendly black lab mix with a serious leg infection who followed us on the beach in Peru early on in our South American travels.
+She made a lasting impression with her big brown eyes and painful limp.
+When we decided to return to the region two & half months later – we wondered if Lola would still be there and vowed to help the black lab if she could be found.

-After a little searching they found Lola, who had made herself a new home in the front garden of the local hostel/eatery Otra Cosas where the owners had been feeding her pita bread each day and allowing her to rest among their lettuce beds at night.
+After a little searching we found Lola, who had made herself a new home in the front garden of the local hostel/eatery Otra Cosas where the owners had been feeding her pita bread each day and allowing her to rest among their lettuce beds at night.
 Unfortunately her leg was still infected.
-Courtney and Matt kept their promise and through a series of broken conversations and with the kind help of many locals they were able get Lola treatment.
+We kept our promise and through a series of broken conversations and with the kind help of many locals we were able get Lola treatment.
 She eventually received two surgeries from a neighboring veterinary clinic.

 The story of Lola made two things quite clear: